What Is the Meaning of Letting Go?

 4. Make Peace with Yourself and Other People

-It might not be easy to get rid of them, but when you repeatedly think about the harm that they are causing you, you will eventually stop allowing yourself to wallow in them.
+It might not be easy to eliminate them, but when you repeatedly think about the harm they are causing you, you will eventually stop allowing yourself to wallow in them.

 5. Don’t Dwell on the Past